 Cubo Ai Subscription

-For the first year, Cubo gives you $80-worth of Cubo Premium features.
+For the first year, Cubo gives you $80-worth of Cubo Premium features for free.
 After the first year, you can opt to keep paying for the premium features and can choose between two subscriptions plans of $4.99 or $7.99 shown in the image below.

 The premium features include;

 - Notification Event Downloading.